-Presenting the super kawaii vegan sushi + mochi lunchbox!
-Decided to send Amy on a trip to Japan today (alas only figuratively) with this little creation.
+Presenting the super kawaii vegan sushi with mochi lunchbox!
+Today I decided to send Amy on a trip to Japan today (alas only figuratively) with this little creation.
 Geographic themed boxes are the best; they just beg to be shown off, and you can throw a whole load of awesome/appropriate things in there and you know the flavours will work because the traditional combinations have been going strong for years/decades/millennia.
-Easy lunch!

 Now Amy has been to Japan and has eaten the food, so I couldn’t just throw a packet of frozen edamame in there and call it a day.
 Oh no!
-Never one to be easily fooled, I knew Amy would no doubt demand some authentic, nutritious Japanese yums.
-Hopefully I didn’t let her down!
-Firstly, sushi.
-You can’t go past fresh sushi and this one has been given the vegan treatment – sweet potato forms the base of the filling and beyond that, I pretty much stuffed whatever vegetables I could in.
+As she’s never been one to be easily fooled, I knew Amy would no doubt demand some authentic Japanese noms.
+Firstly, you can’t go past fresh sushi and this one has been given the vegan treatment – sweet potato forms the base of the filling and beyond that, I pretty much stuffed whatever vegetables I could in.
 Finish up with a little piece of pickled ginger and there you go, sushi!

-Finishing off, we have some oyster mushrooms, edamame, spinach leaves, and a little soy sauce/sesame oil/chilli mix I mixed up to dip the sushi in.
-That little container comes with a lid, by the way, so no soy sauce infused mochi balls today 🙂
+Finishing off, we have some oyster mushrooms, edamame, spinach leaves.
+Oh, and a little soy sauce/sesame oil/chilli mix I mixed up to dip the sushi in.
+By the way that container comes with a lid, by the way, so no soy sauce infused mochi balls today!
+If you’re loving the look, check out our adorable panda sushi bento or this other mochi filled lunchbox inspired by our recent trip to Japan 🙂

 - Nori, brown rice, sweet potato, avocado, red onion, red + yellow capsicum, pickled ginger, oyster mushrooms, edamame, spinach, mochi balls